Roasted Cauliflower

 Oven Roasted Cauliflower on baking sheet with wooden spoon

 I make roasted cauliflower almost every week.
-It’s SO simple, it’s healthy, and it’s absolutely delicious.
+It’s SO simple, healthy, and absolutely delicious.
 The florets come out of the oven with crisp, golden brown edges and a rich, nutty flavor.
 They’re perfect for serving as a side dish, tossing into a salad, a grain bowl, or a pasta…or eating straight off the baking sheet.

 You’ll find my go-to roasted cauliflower recipe below, along with my best tips and tricks for cooking it perfectly every time.
 I’ve also shared a few of my favorite ways to serve roasted cauliflower.
 Yes, this roasted veggie is great on its own, but with a little lemon zest, fresh herbs, or a sprinkle of Parmesan cheese, it’s even better.